CivicActions/ssp-toolkit/docs/controls/AU.md

 ##### AWS

 In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are enabled, but initial EC2 instances launched by this deployment (bastion host, application servers, proxy servers, and any EC2-based NAT servers) DO NOT have any auditing enabled within the OS, as these are in place for example purposes only.

-AWS built-in features of logging mechanisms povide the audit record generation capability for the auditable events defined in AU-2a. by logging all security-relevant IAM user and API activities which address  AWS infrastructure components (AWS Products and services), ELB
+AWS built-in features of logging mechanisms provide the audit record generation capability for the auditable events defined in AU-2a. by logging all security-relevant IAM user and API activities which address AWS infrastructure components (AWS Products and services), ELB

 ##### CivicActions